 Test your gear.
 If you’re an inexperienced camper, you really do need to have a test-run with some of the trickier items on your camping list.
 You don’t want to land and discover you don’t know how to put the tent up, for example.
 You should also give your cooking stove a workout, ensuring it works and perhaps having a practice session, so you get a handle on outdoor cooking.
 However, even as an experienced camper, it’s worth checking your gear to make sure everything is in tip-top condition.
 If there are any faults, you will have time to repair or replace anything before you go away.

 Research the campsite.
 While there are some people who are content to rough it for a few days, there are those of us who would benefit from a few home luxuries.
 If a shower is important to you, and if you prefer an actual toilet block to a gap in the shrubbery, make sure the campsite caters for these essentials.
+If you are traveling with teenagers who will find it hard to disconnect fully from their devices, make sure that the campsite has internet available for guests to use; these days, there are plenty of good rural internet options available, so it will be up to campsite owners to decide whether this is an amenity they wish to offer.
 Many places also have a store on site, so to cut down on packing, you may be able to get such things as milk, bread, and coffee at the campsite you are staying on.

 Check the weather forecast.
 You can never predict the weather, so even when planning a camping trip during a warmer season, always check the forecast beforehand, as the last thing you want when away is a flood or a mini-tornado interrupting your time away.
 Still, even when the forecast is fine, you should still prepare for the worst.
 Pack your waterproofs and thermals just in case, and bring spare ground sheets and tent pegs in case you need to bolster your defenses.